[ Published October 4, 2017 by Admin ]

-The Permanent Residency Program of Antigua & Barbuda was introduced in 1995 to encourage wealthy individuals to establish Antigua tax residency, however it has remained relatively unheard of despite offering one of the most tax favourable and flexible residency options in the world.
+The Permanent Residency Program of Antigua & Barbuda was introduced in 1995 to encourage wealthy individuals to establish permanent residency in Antigua & Barbuda.
+However, the Antigua residency program has remained relatively unheard of despite offering one of the most tax-favourable and flexible residency options in the world.

 To become a permanent resident of Antigua & Barbuda, an individual is required to:

 - Maintain a permanent place of abode in Antigua & Barbuda (either leased or purchased)

 - Spend a minimum of 30 days per year in Antigua & Barbuda

 Successful applicants will be issued a Certificate of Registration of Permanent Residency, and a Tax Identification Number.

 Spending 30 days in one of the top Caribbean vacation destinations each year gives residents the flexibility to travel for the majority of the year, and reside in multiple jurisdictions.